-What is the reason why the school where the personal information of 320,000 people was leaked was said to be 'no problem with the leaked contents'?
+Why was the school where the personal information of 320,000 people was leaked deemed 'there was no problem with the leaked content'?

 Ransomware Threat Actors Dump Data on Clark County School District Employees and Students